Contributed By Clifford Chance

 Taxation of Sole Traders

-Individuals running businesses as sole traders (certain requirements need to be met) may elect whether to pay taxes:
+Individuals running businesses as sole traders (for which certain requirements need to be met) may elect whether to pay taxes:

 Polish income tax laws provide for withholding tax on payments made to non-Polish residents at the rate of: